 Make Sure It Works

-If the pump is still off and the outlet is good to go, you can pull out your sump pump manual to find out how to reset your motor.
+If the pump is still off and the outlet is good to go, you can pull out your sump pump owner’s manual to find out how to reset your motor.
 Does the flotation device work?
-Perhaps the switch needs to be replaced.
+Perhaps the float switch needs to be replaced.
 Or maybe your sump pump has been clogged for so long that the motor burned out, in which case you would have to get a new sump pump.
-This is not something you can wait on either; even if you are not running the risk of a flooded house, you could be exposing your house to mold and mildew from the water that is just sitting there.
+This is not something you can wait on either; even if you are not running the risk of a flooded house, you could be exposing your house to mold and mildew from the standing water or groundwater that is just sitting there.
 This is a costly thing to repair.

 Clean the Pump

 While not the most pleasant job, this certainly is necessary.
 In fact, if you live in a place that is inhospitable to sump pumps, such as in sandy environs, you want to clean your sump pump at least once a year.
 You definitely cannot go without cleaning it once every five years.
-Read more sump pump tips to make sure you are taking the proper steps to keep your sump pump in good condition.
-Knowing why pumps fail is the best start ensure yours is in working order.
+Read more sump pump maintenance tips to make sure you are taking the proper steps to keep your sump pump in good condition.
+Knowing why pumps fail is the best way to ensure yours is in working order.

 Having Problems?
 Contact A-1 Sewer & Septic Service, Inc.

 If it is already too late and a sump pump is clogged, or if another problem, such as a burst pipe, leads to a flood, then you can find the emergency service from our team of plumbing technicians.
-At A-1 Sewer & Septic Service, Inc., we can provide the efficient service you need whenever disaster strikes, and for no extra cost, even if that means solving an issue in the evening or on the weekends.
+At A-1 Sewer & Septic Service, Inc., we can provide the efficient service you need whenever disaster strikes, even if that means solving an issue in the evening or on the weekends.
 No matter how great or how small your plumbing problem, one of our Kansas City plumbers can provide the service you deserve.

-For a no-obligation quote, contact our office today!
+For a quote, contact our office today!